Adslot/badargument/README.md

 var apple = {color: 'blue'}
 eat(4, apple, 'on the moon');
 ```
 Will throw `BadArgumentError: arg 1 of eat is not red.
-Arguments: [4,{"color":"blue"},"on the moon"]`

 TODO
 ----
-How good is it to output the whole `JSON.stringify`cation of `arguments`?
+* Change custom condition syntax to allow both strings and custom functions
+* Add tests for `arguments` attribute
+* Increase coverage